Sorry, you need to enable JavaScript to visit this website.

 << Stormwater Management Guidebook main page

-2019 Amendments
+2020 Amendments

-DOEE proposed amendments to the 2013 Stormwater Management Regulations to provide compliance flexibility and exemptions for projects that have been disproportionately burdened by compliance, to improve environmental outcomes through updates to the Stormwater Retention Credit (SRC) program, and to update review fees and processes.
-The following is an overview of the timeline for the public process to update the regulations and SWMG.
+DOEE finalized amendments to provide flexibility and exemptions for projects that have been disproportionately burdened by compliance requirements, to improve environmental outcomes through updates to the Stormwater Retention Credit (SRC) program, and to update review fees and processes.

-• March 20, 2019 – Public hearing at DOEE
+• March 20, 2019 – public hearing at DOEE

-• April 1, 2019 – Public comment period ends – DOEE begins incorporating feedback into SWMG and regulations
+• April 1, 2019 – public comment period ended

 Key Documents: